Opinion | Democrats are in denial about inflation

 Because Democrats might end up adopting policies that make things worse.

 For example, if “profiteering” is really the cause of high gas prices, Warren’s proposed “windfall-profits tax” for the oil industry might sound like a reasonable solution.
 But the last time Congress implemented a similar tax, it reduced domestic production.
-And once again: A key problem now is that production — a.k.a, supply — is too low to meet demand.
+And once again: A key problem now is that production — a.k.a. supply — is too low to meet demand.

 When it comes to economic policy, even if you diagnose the problem correctly, figuring out the remedy is still hard.
 Really hard.
 (What can government do to nudge supply higher?
 There’s lots of debate about this.)